lgmorand/aks-workshop/_entries/02-03 challenge3.md

 #### Create a Container Registry

-Create a container registry in the new resource group and note down its name.
+Create a container registry in the new resource group.

-> **Hint** Check the `Quick start` in the navigation menu of your Container Registry.

 {% collapsible %}